Bradford Corporation Tramways: Origins

-When an 1896 Act of Parliament removed the prohibition on local authorities operating their own tramways, Bradford Council constructed and operated its own electric tramway.
+When the Light Railways Act 1896 (59 & 60 Vict. c.
+48) removed the prohibition on local authorities operating their own tramways, Bradford Council constructed and operated its own electric tramway.
 On 30 July 1898 an electrified line to Bolton Junction opened, and a line to Great Horton on 27 August 1898.

 Consolidation and extension

 An expansion of the tramway network was prepared by laying more tracks.
 A comprehensive system could, however, not be developed until the leases of the Bradford Tramways and Omnibus Company and of the Bradford and Shelf Tramway Company expired.
-The Corporation obtained therefore statutory powers to terminate the Companies leases before their expiry date, and purchased them on 1 February 1902, after which date both tramway companies went into liquidation.
+The corporation obtained therefore statutory powers to terminate the companies' leases before their expiry date, and purchased them on 1 February 1902, after which date both tramway companies went into liquidation.
 Some of the steam engines and cars from the former tramway companies were hired until the electric system was fully operational.
 The horse trams on the Manningham Lane line were retired on 31 January 1902.
 In 1903 steam services on the former Bradford and Shelf Tramway lines ceased, and the Bradford tramway system became fully electrified.